intergalacticmule/sales-data-solution/README.md

 ## Workflow Orchestration

-In this part of the solution, we apply the first four points of the [Action Plan](#action-plan), namely Docker, Apache Airflow , Terraform, and Google Cloud Storage.
+In this part of the solution, we apply the first four points of the [Action Plan](#action-plan), namely Docker, Apache Airflow, Terraform, and Google Cloud Storage.

 Please refer to [Workflow Orchestration](./02_workflow_orchestration/README.md) for a detailed explanation of the work performed, and how to reproduce it.